slifer2015/orm/README.md

  * MySQL - for relational data
  * Redis - for NoSQL in memory shared cache
  * Elastic Search - for full text search
+ * Redis Search - for full text and in-memory search
  * Local Cache - in memory local (not shared) cache
  * ClickHouse - time series database